 Summary

-The Spokane River and Lake Spokane are impaired by polychlorinated biphenyls (PCBs), and the Spokane River Regional Toxics Task Force (SRRTTF) is developing a Comprehensive Plan to identify and implement load reductions needed to make measurable progress towards meeting applicable water quality standards.
-As an initial part of the Comprehensive Plan development, this memorandum provides an inventory of best management practices (BMPs) that have the potential to reduce PCB loads.
+The Spokane River Regional Toxics Task Force (SRRTTF) was created with the goal of developing a comprehensive plan to bring the Spokane River into compliance with applicable water quality standards for PCBs.
+To accomplish that goal, the functions of the SRRTTF include preparing recommendations for controlling and reducing the sources of listed toxics in the Spokane River and review of proposed Toxic Management Plans, Source Control Plans and Best Management Practices.
+This memorandum provides an inventory of best management practices (BMPs) that have the potential to reduce polychlorinated biphenyl (PCB) loads.
 This memorandum defines possible BMPs, divided into four categories:

 Institutional